Home Decorating Ideas on a Budget

-Ladders make for trendy decor, and have plenty of uses indoors.
+Ladders make for the trendiest home decorating idea on a budget, and have plenty of uses indoors.
 You can attach wire baskets to the rungs for more storage space.
 Or you can hang towels or blankets for easy access.
 Or you can make your ladder into a shelving unit by adding a flat piece of wood to each step.

 No matter how to decide to repurpose your ladder, it’s certain to be a ‘wow’ factor in your apartment.